brianlangseth-NOAA/quillback_rockfish_2021/write_up/or/_main.md

 \begingroup\fontsize{10}{12}\selectfont

 \begin{longtable}[t]{l>{\raggedright\arraybackslash}p{1.1cm}>{\raggedright\arraybackslash}p{1.1cm}>{\raggedright\arraybackslash}p{1.1cm}>{\raggedright\arraybackslash}p{1.1cm}>{\raggedright\arraybackslash}p{1.1cm}>{\raggedright\arraybackslash}p{1.1cm}>{\raggedright\arraybackslash}p{1.1cm}>{\raggedright\arraybackslash}p{1.1cm}>{\raggedright\arraybackslash}p{1.1cm}}
-\caption{(\#tab:project)Projections of potential OFLs (mt), ABCs (mt), the assumed removals based on 2021 and 2022 adopted ACL values, estimated spawning output, and fraction unfished.
+\caption{(\#tab:project)Projections of potential OFLs (mt), ABCs (mt), estimated spawning output, and fraction unfished for 2023-2032, with assumed removals in 2021 and 2022 based on the average total mortality from 2017-2020.
 The OFL North and ACL North for 2021 and 2022 reflect adopted management limits for quillback rockfish for the area north of 40.10 Latitude N, while the OR ACL North is the Oregon specific allocation of the total ACL.}\\
 \toprule
 Year & OFL North & ACL North & OR ACL North & Assumed removals & OFL & ABC & Buffer & Spawning Output & Fraction Unfished\\
 \midrule
 \endfirsthead
-\caption[]{(\#tab:project)Projections of potential OFLs (mt), ABCs (mt), the assumed removals based on 2021 and 2022 adopted ACL values, estimated spawning output, and fraction unfished.
+\caption[]{(\#tab:project)Projections of potential OFLs (mt), ABCs (mt), estimated spawning output, and fraction unfished for 2023-2032, with assumed removals in 2021 and 2022 based on the average total mortality from 2017-2020.
 The OFL North and ACL North for 2021 and 2022 reflect adopted management limits for quillback rockfish for the area north of 40.10 Latitude N, while the OR ACL North is the Oregon specific allocation of the total ACL. \textit{(continued)}}\\
 \toprule
 Year & OFL North & ACL North & OR ACL North & Assumed removals & OFL & ABC & Buffer & Spawning Output & Fraction Unfished\\
 \midrule